MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowAutoAttendantBusinessHoursGreetingChange

-When set to True users affected by the policy will be allowed to change the auto attendant's business hours greeting.
-When set to False (the default value) users affected by the policy will not be allowed to change the auto attendant's business hours greeting.
+When set to `True`, users affected by the policy will be allowed to change the auto attendant's business hours greeting.
+When set to `False` (the default value), users affected by the policy won't be allowed to change the auto attendant's business hours greeting.

 ```yaml
 Type: Boolean